 Zinc sulfate also called white vitriol is a colorless efflorescent crystalline solid having the chemical formula ZnSO4.
 Industrially, ZnSO4 is prepared by roasting sulfide ore in air below 700 °C and leaching the mass with dilute sulfuric acid.
 ZnSO4 is widely used for making calico printing and eye lotion.
 It is also used in medicine to supplement the intake of Zn.

 The crystalline form of zinc nitrate, Zn(NO3)2, 6H2O is obtained from the solution of ZnCO3 in dilute nitric acid.
 Zinc acetate is another crystalline form of the element having the molecular formula Zn(CH3COO)2, 2H2O.
 It is obtained from the solution of ZnO in warm glacial acetic acid.

 Uses of Zinc

-Zinc is largely used to provide corrosion-resistant coating in iron.
-A thin layer of the metal may be applied by depositing zinc on the iron electrode (cathode) via electrolysis or by dipping in molten zinc.
+- Zinc is largely used to provide corrosion-resistant coating in iron.
+A thin layer of the metal may be applied by depositing Zn on the Fe electrode (cathode) via electrolysis or by dipping in molten zinc.
 The first process is called electrodeposition (galvanization) and the dipping metal on molten Zn is called hot-dip galvanization.
-The metal coating also applied by sparing zinc on other metals or by heating with Zn-powdered.
+The metal coating is also applied by sparing zinc on other metals or by heating with Zn-powdered.

-- A metal compound like zinc oxide is the primary ingredient for making paints, rubber, cosmetics, pharmaceuticals, plastics, inks, soaps, batteries, and wildly used textiles industries and medicine.
+- A metal compound like zinc oxide is the primary ingredient for making paints, rubber, cosmetics, pharmaceuticals, plastics, inks, soaps, batteries.
+Zinc oxide is also wildly used in textiles industries and medicine.